f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

   [root@appliance-1(rSeries_pme_1):Active] ~ #

 You may also view storage utilization from within the F5OS CLI, API, or WebUI.
 Below is an example of using the CLI command **show components component platform | begin AREA | until platform/images**, which filters most of the output of the command so that only the file system information is displayed.
 This output doesn't show the /boot and /boot/efi locations, but it does show the three major file system locations that should be monitored as well as the utilization of each virtual disk associated with each tenant.
-The output below is displayed in raq Bytes.
-Currently there is no option to convert this to human readable output form the CLI, but you can do that in the bash shell, or using the webUI.
+The output below is displayed in raw Bytes.
+Currently there is no option to convert this to human readable output from the CLI, but you can do that in the bash shell, or using the webUI.

 .. code-block:: bash